El Paso 311 Contact Center Transitions to DATAMARK

 The City of El Paso awarded DATAMARK a three-year contract to operate, manage and staff the El Paso’s 311 Contact Center.
-In order to take over, they had to seamlessly transition from the previous service provider and staff the contact center with approximately 40 employees all within 30 days.
+In order to take over, they had to seamlessly transition from the previous service provider and staff the contact center with about 40 employees all within 30 days.
 Easy, right?

 Assuming the operation of the City of El Paso 311 Contact Center within 30 days is no easy feat.
 DATAMARK experts had to come up with a plan quickly.

 To transition from the previous service provider quickly, DATAMARK had to address two items.
-First, they had to staff the Contact Center with forty people proficient in handling a wide array of resident requests for information and services.
+First, they had to staff the Contact Center with 40 people proficient in handling a wide array of resident requests for information and services.
 Second, they sought opportunities to make improvements from the operations of the previous Contact Center.

 Now for the second issue, DATAMARK would have to do some research to seek out opportunities to improve working conditions and employee satisfaction.
 They put together a team of Contact Center experts including business engineers, project managers and transition managers.
 Then, they analyzed the transition, determining what would need to be done in order to deliver operational excellence while improving working conditions and employee satisfaction.
 They also sought ways to improve contact center data collection, reporting and analysis.